License: public domain, Source: Biblioteka Cyfrowa Uniwersytetu Łódzkiego, License terms and conditions

 The text mentions the last days of Boleslaus the Bold and his pilgrimage to Ossyak [now Ossiach, a town in Austria - editor's note], where he settled in a monastery and died in 1089.
 The article describes the monastery itself, its location and the surrounding area, and the burial stone in the monastery is also described.
 (Source: Tygodnik Illustrowany, Warsaw 1864, T:10, pp. 359-360., after: Digital Library of the University of Łódź).

-.
-2. the bishop praying, kneeling in front of the cross shining in the sky;
+2. The bishop prays, kneeling before a cross shining in the sky;

 4. Bolesław in pilgrim's clothing;

-5. Boleslaw ministering in the monastery and carrying wood to the kitchen;
+5. Bolesław ministering in the monastery and carrying wood to the kitchen;

 6. Bolesław on his deathbed, surrounded by monks;